pulp/plugin_template/README.md

                         This is used during commit validation to make sure the commit is attached to an issue in the correct project.

+  release_user          The GitHub user that is associated with the RELEASE_TOKEN secret on GitHub.
+                        The username and token are used to push the Changelog and version bump commits created by the release workflow.
+The default is 'pulpbot'.

   test_bindings         Include a job that runs a script to test generated client
                         library.